Monotonía

 "Monotonía" (English: "Monotony") is a song by Colombian singer-songwriter Shakira and Puerto Rican singer Ozuna.
-The song was released on 19 October 2022 as the second single from Shakira's upcoming twelfth studio album.
-The song follows Shakira's previous single "Te Felicito" from April 2022.
+The song was released on 19 October 2022, through Sony Music Latin as the second single from Shakira's twelfth studio album, Las Mujeres Ya No Lloran (2024).

 Background and release

 On 6 October 2022, Shakira began posting cryptic videos on her social media, teasing new music.
 The first stating "No fue culpa tuya..." ("It wasn't your fault").
 The following day Shakira posted a follow-up video that said "Ni tampoco mía" ("Nor mine").
 The final video of these teasers said "Fue culpa de la monotonía" ("It was monotony's fault").
 After these tweets, Shakira then posted a teaser to the song's music video of someone stepping on a heart.

 The single was announced on 9 October 2022 and was released on 19 October 2022.
 The song is a bachata track and is scheduled to be included on Shakira's forthcoming album.
 It was her first release since she announced her breakup with Gerard Piqué and quickly gained attention with the video surpassing 14 million views in 10 hours.
 The video shows several different references to Shakira's relationship with Piqué from how she felt heartbroken to how she is moving on from it.